ed-donner/llm_engineering/README.md

 ANTHROPIC_API_KEY=xxxx
 HF_TOKEN=xxxx
 ```
+Double check there are no spaces before or after the `=` sign, and no spaces at the end of the key.

 3. Go to File > Save As.
 In the "Save as type" dropdown, select All Files.
 In the "File name" field, type ".env".
 Choose the root of the project folder (the folder called `llm_engineering`) and click Save.